Skip to content

 Going platform by platform can be tedious (so many tabs!), but you can make your life much easier by using a social media management tool like Hootsuite Analytics for this, too.

-Go one step further and compare each channel’s performance against your top competitors.
+Optional: Go one step further and compare each channel’s performance against your top competitors with social media industry benchmarks.

 Hootsuite Analytics does Instagram, Facebook, and Twitter competitive analysis for you.
 You can track up to 20 competitors per network and get a clear view of your strengths and weaknesses — plus actionable insights on the top posts, hashtags, and content formats in your niche.